 On the receiving computer, click Save and Open option when prompted with two options: Save & Open, Save, and Decline save the received file.

 By default, all received files are saved in the Downloads folder.
-You can change this by going to Settings > System > Shared Experiences, then click on the Change button under “Save files I Receive” to section.
+You can change this by going to Settings > System > Shared Experiences, then clicking on the Change button under the “Save files I Receive” section.

-Copyright – How To Share Files Between Two Computers Using Wifi
+How To Share Files Between Two Computers Using Wifi, see the video